jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 * `--inplace`: Writes directly to target files (reduces rename ops by avoiding temp-file renames).
 * `--whole-file`: Sends whole files (disables delta-xfer to bypass slow rsync diffs).
 * `--no-owner --no-group`: Do not attempt to change ownership (requires additional network requests).

+You would have to manually reassign ownership of files afterwards on the guest running the NFS server, if necessary.